pmborg/Gravity-is-the-4th-Dimension/README.md

 **All observed energy transformations in the Universe correspond to changes in geometric depth in the embedding dimension.**

-**Energy in the Universe is conserved through geometry, not transported through GR spacetime.**
+**Energy in the Universe is conserved through geometry, not transported as a substance through GR spacetime.**

 In this G4D: